RLynx0/backer/README.md

 The project is at the moment Linux-only, as it relies on the `rsync`-command.

-# Message to myself
-**Still to be implemented**
-- Preamptive checks for the source and target files of backups
-- Formatted summary of backups at the end of a run call
-- Check for recursive ctx-variables
-- A better system for config errors and ctx-string-errors
-- Prettier errors
-- Subcommands
-  - preview
-  - manual
-  - maybe more...?

 # Configuration
 Backer is configured via `$HOME/.config/backer.toml`.